sapiosciences/sapio-py-tutorials/README.md

 pip install sapiopylib
 ```
 However, you may need to pay attention to the library version to ensure it is compatible with your Sapio Informatics Platform.

 The correct versions for each platform can be found under the tutorial github.
 The github will create a branch under 'prior_releases' folder when a specific sapiopylib is made against a platform release.
 The installation manual inside the tutorial, with the correct branch checked out, will make a reference to the exact version you should install for that platform.

-The most recent release may contain REST calls that will require a bleeding edge version of Sapio Platform that has not yet reached GA status.
+Pre-releases will reference the bleeding-edge non-GA Sapio Platform.

+The latest release of sapiopylib marked with final status will reference the latest GA Sapio Platform.

 ## Licenses
 sapiopylib along with its tutorials in the github are licensed under MPL 2.0.